courses_banner.jpg (56157 bytes)

 Answer: I suggest to my students that they should do Navigation first, Flight Planning second, and Performance and loading third.
 The reason for this is that navigation builds knowledge required for Flight Planning, and Flight Planning builds knowledge needed for Performance and Load (i.e. both based on B727 aircraft).
 Then any subject in any order.
 Time has shown that departure from the above sequence can lead to a re-sit of some subjects.

 Question 3.
-When will the B767 replace the B727 for ATPL flight planning ?
+When will the B727 be replaced for ATPL flight planning, and Performance and Loading subjects ?

 Question 4.
 What ATPL subject elements are currently based on the B767 ?